bgoonz/docs-collection/github/billing/managing-billing-for-your-github-account/how-does-upgrading-or-downgrading-affect-the-billing-process.md

 ---
 title: How does upgrading or downgrading affect the billing process?
-intro: 'When you upgrade the subscription for your personal account or organization, changes are applied immediately.
-When you downgrade your subscription, changes are applied at the end of your current billing cycle.'
+intro: "When you upgrade the subscription for your personal account or organization, changes are applied immediately.
+When you downgrade your subscription, changes are applied at the end of your current billing cycle."
 redirect_from:
   - /github/setting-up-and-managing-billing-and-payments-on-github/how-does-upgrading-or-downgrading-affect-the-billing-process
   - /articles/how-does-upgrading-or-downgrading-affect-the-billing-process
   - /github/setting-up-and-managing-billing-and-payments-on-github/managing-billing-for-your-github-account/how-does-upgrading-or-downgrading-affect-the-billing-process
 versions:
-  fpt: '*'
+  fpt: "*"
 type: how_to
 topics:
   - Fundamentals